You don’t need to spend thousands of dollars to get a reliable, capable, and performance-driven gaming computer.

 Why You Can Trust This Review

-Before I started writing tech reviews and guides for Puregaming, I spent over a decade building, testing, and playing on gaming PCs.
-As a result, I have become knowledgeable about gaming PC parts and their abilities in terms of compatibility with each other, performance, price points, reliability, and overall value for money.
+Before I started writing tech reviews and guides for Puregaming, I spent over a decade of building, testing, and playing on gaming PCs.
+As a result, I have become knowledgeable about gaming computer parts and their abilities in terms of compatibility with each other, performance, price points, reliability, and overall value for money.

-On top of my already pretty extensive knowledge when it comes to gaming PCs, I spent over 23 hours researching and testing specifically for this article to find the best budget-friendly builds on the market.
+On top of my already pretty extensive knowledge when it comes to gaming computers, I spent over 23 hours researching and testing specifically for this article to find the best budget-friendly builds on the market.